-- Introduce yourself and your team members. - Succinctly state the problem, the assumptions made, and the appropriate theory or principle you used to solve the problem. - Describe your solution as if your audience is unfamiliar with the problem. - Comment on your solution; (e.g., does it make sense?
-What are the limits of validity?
-What will change if the assumptions are incorrect?) - Describe how you verified your solution. - Speak LOUDLY and clearly.
-The people at the back of the room have to hear and understand every word.
+- Introduce yourself and your team members. - Succinctly state the problem, the assumptions made, and the appropriate theory or principle you used to solve the problem. - Describe your solution as if your audience is unfamiliar with the problem. - Describe what your learned, and what you would do differently if you had to do it over. - Speak LOUDLY and clearly.